pandas-dev/pandas/doc/source/indexing.rst

    panel.one

 You can use attribute access to modify an existing element of a Series or column of a DataFrame, but be careful;
-if you try to use attribute access to create a new column, it fails silently, creating a new attribute rather than a new column.
+if you try to use attribute access to create a new column, it issues a `UserWarning` and creates a new attribute rather than a new column.

 .. ipython:: python